Ice and Snow Driving

 Snowplows are very important to ice and snow driving safety but do require patience on the roads.
 Many accidents each year involve snowplows.
 Please be a responsible driver, watch for these vehicles and exercise caution.

-All in all, if you must be out on the roads, please be safe, be prepared and be aware.
-This piece on Driving In Ice and Snow is the fifth of a nine-part winter safety series.
+If you must be out on the roads, please be safe, be prepared and be aware.
+This piece on Driving In Ice and Snow is the sixth of a nine-part winter safety series.
 See our safety tips for Outdoor Winter Walking Safety; Keeping Kids Safe and Warm; Heating Your Home; Cold Weather Vehicle Safety; Snowmachine Safety; Removing Ice and Snow Safely; and Surviving Extreme Cold.

-Johnson & Associates has been helping Alaskans for nearly 30 years.
+Johnson Law, P.C. has been helping Alaskans for nearly 30 years.
 It’s who we are.
 And while we hope you never need us… We’re here if you do. ~ Doug Johnson

 Sources: AAA; TerraCare Associates